afeldman-nm/vllm-enc-dec-rfc/rfc.md

 #### Existing attention bias support

 *Currently, no vLLM attention backend fully supports custom attention bias*.
-This is because most attention kernels employed by vLLM allow attention bias to be specified only in an indirect or "compressed" manner, i.e. through the use of a `causal=True/False` flag (causal attention mask being a type of attention bias.)
+This is because most attention kernels employed by vLLM do not allow a fully materialized attention bias to be passed in, relying instead on i.e. a `causal=True/False` flag (causal attention mask being a type of attention bias.)
 The xFormers `memory_efficient_attention_forward` kernel[^7] is the exception, in that it permits an arbitrary pytorch tensor to be passed in via the `attn_bias` argument.
 However vLLM only employs this kernel for prefill; none of the decode-phase kernels employed by vLLM can accept an arbitrary pytorch tensor as a custom attention bias, making custom attention bias impossible to apply end-to-end for both prefill and decode under the current vLLM implementation.

 In addition to lack of kernel-level support for custom attention bias, most vLLM backends also prevent passing a custom attention bias matrix to the underlying kernel.
 The exception is the XFormers backend, which accepts an attention bias via `XFormersMetadata.attn_bias` attribute (however the XFormers backend only utilizes `attn_bias` in the prefill phase.)